Coneys/GyroscopeMotion/README.md

         }.start(Context, LifecycleOwner,samplingPeriod:Int)
 ```

-2. Multi configuration - you can create many configurations for many views and start them all together (it is better idea then starting them separatyly)
+2. <b>Multi configuration</b> - you can create many configurations for many views and start them all together (it is better idea then starting them separatyly)
 ```
 val move1 =moveWithGyroscope(card2, card3) {